trollock/solar-lorawan/README.md

 ## Basic programming example

-- Open the default example in Arduino IDE found in subfolder XXXX
+- Open the default example in Arduino IDE found in subfolder "sample_software" https://github.com/trollock/solar-lorawan/tree/main/4_software
 - Copy and paste the correct JoinEUI, DevEUI, and AppKEY created earlier under "_Registering a new device_"
   + This can be found on lines 42 - 46 of the example *.ino file provided.